rjeskuri/rjeskuri/README.md

-I'm Ryan, an IT Professional transitioning into a career focused on data analytics.
+I'm Ryan, a Data Scientist because I like wearing a different hat everyday and looking at problems from the data's point of view.

 <!---